Adding HS Codes

 Follow these steps to select the HS Code on our platform:

-- Enter the item name and what it’s made of and click Search.
+- Enter the item name and what it’s made of, then click Search.
+The system will display several HS Code options.
+Select the one that best matches your product.

 - After checkout, your commercial invoice will be generated using this information.
-You’ll need to print three copies and attach them to your parcel, along with any other required documents such as your shipping label.
+Print three copies and attach them to your parcel along with your shipping label and any other required documents.

 Additional Details and Considerations